Macadamian/smart-pantry/README.md

 Contributing
 =========
-We welcome any contributions to the repository, and will make an effort to review Pull Request's frequently.
+We welcome any contributions to the repository, and will make an effort to review Pull Requests frequently.

 All bugs are tracked using GitHub's issue tracker, and we request that all patches should address an issue from there.